IMEDEA/mitogenomics/README.md

 aln2tbl-legacy.py ->  python 2 version of the previous script - (this will not be maintained).

-mitos2fasta -> Maps individual genes to a mitogenome sequence (python 3 version).
+mitos2fasta.py -> Maps individual genes to a mitogenome sequence (python 3 version).

-# This software is released under the license GNU GPLv3
+**This software is released under the license GNU GPLv3.**

-# This software is provided as is without warranty of any kind.
+**This software is provided as is without warranty of any kind.**

 # Dependencies